 - Progress bars indicate currently assigned work in the sprint.

-- Colors indicate how much is team member overloaded.
+- Colors indicate how much is team members overloaded.

 This chart compares how is the capacity of team members leveled across the team.